chrseck/JEFS/README.md

 **Documentation**

-You can find the documentation ("JEFS Documentation.docx") as part of the SSIS project (misc. files)
+You can find the documentation ("JEFS Documentation.docx") as part of the SSIS project (misc. files) in the folder ETL_Framework

 **SQL Server Version**